wrwidiaramadhani/Portfolio-Data-Analysis/README.md

 - understanding which tables and columns will be used to generate the required information or output.
 - Note:
 This client request is a case study provided by the course/bootcamp I attended.
-### 4. Data Exploration
+### 4. Data Exploration and Analysis
-After understanding the case study, this is the core of the data analysis activity in this case.
-The next step is to explore the database and tables in the car retailer to display information in tabular form based on the client's request.
+After understanding the case study, here's the essence of the data analysis activities in this case.
+The next step is to analyze the database and tables at the car retailer to display the information in tabular form based on the client's request using PGSQL queries.